nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 !!! note

     In practice, naming files based on the data input itself is almost always impractical; the better way to generate dynamic filenames is to use a samplesheet and create a map of metadata (aka metamap) from which we can grab an appropriate identifier to generate the filenames.
-We'll show how to do that later in this training.
+We'll show how to do that later in this training series.

-#### 3. Run the command and look at the log output
+### 8.3.
+Run the command and look at the log output

 ```bash
 nextflow run hello-world.nf